-■ Lack of resources: Responding to requests for assistance obviously requires financial, technological and human resources.
+Lack of resources: Responding to requests for assistance obviously requires financial, technological and human resources.
 Significant resource constraints can limit the ability to respond to requests made pursuant to the UNTOC (or to requests made through other channels).
-This can be coupled with issues around prioritisation - at its simplest, if a law enforcement agency has to make a decision between criminality or a lack of trust may all impact on the effectiveness of the UNTOC.

-tance, the former is almost always likely to be prioritized.
+This can be coupled with issues around prioritisation - at its simplest, if a law enforcement agency has to make a decision between committing resources to investigating a domestic incident or progressing a request for international assistance, the former is almost always likely to be prioritized.